unvariant/zippy/README.md

 - [x] zip

 ## iter
-- [ ] empty
+- [x] empty
 - [ ] from_fn
-- [ ] once
+- [x] once
 - [ ] once_with
-- [ ] repeat
+- [x] repeat
 - [ ] repeat_with

 ## Custom Iterator methods
+These are methods that are not in Rust, but I feel should be included for Zig.

+### Drop methods
+There exists a `Drop` variant of every iterator method that could possibly discard data.
+They take an extra argument, which is a user defined destructor that runs on any iterator elements that would be discarded.
+Note that if an element is not evaluated the destructor will not be called on that element.
+- [ ] filterDrop
+- [ ] filterMapDrop
+- [ ] skipDrop
+- [ ] skipWhileDrop

+### Misc
-- first
+- [x] first
   - consumes the iterator, and returns the first element
-- filterDrop
-  - filters the iterator using a predicate, and calls a user passed destructor on elements that are filtered out

 ## Performance
 I have not attempted to profile this library at all (although I am planning to soon), so I can not make any guarantees about performance.